morepriyam/Payments-App/README.md

     - Message Notifications

 ### Frontend
-- `Currently working on FE - using tailwind` 💪🏻
+- `Currently working on FE - using tailwind in repo morepriyam/react-components` 💪🏻